Fare Thee Well: Celebrating 50 Years of the Grateful Dead

 Fare Thee Well: Celebrating 50 Years of the Grateful Dead was a series of concerts that were performed by most of the surviving members of the Grateful Dead: Bob Weir, Phil Lesh, Bill Kreutzmann and Mickey Hart, joined by Trey Anastasio, Bruce Hornsby and Jeff Chimenti, to celebrate the 50th anniversary of the Grateful Dead.
 The performances took place at Santa Clara's Levi Stadium on June 27 and 28, 2015 and Chicago's Soldier Field on July 3, 4 and 5, 2015.
-These performances marked the first time Weir, Lesh, Kreutzmann and Hart had performed together since the Dead's 2009 tour and was publicized as the final time the musicians would all perform together.
+These performances marked the final time Weir, Lesh, Kreutzmann and Hart performed together prior to Lesh's death in 2024.
+The performances were also the first time that the four played together since the Dead's 2009 tour.
+In the leadup to the shows, they were publicized as the final time the four musicians would perform together.

 Tickets

 The three shows in Chicago were initially announced on January 16, 2015 as the only three Fare Thee Well performances.
 Tickets were first made available through the Grateful Dead's GDSTOO mail order system.
 Deadheads mailed in more than 60,000 envelopes, requesting a total of more than 360,000 tickets.
 As a result, only about one in ten requests was fulfilled.
 On February 28, 2015 when tickets became available on Ticketmaster, over 500,000 people logged on to purchase tickets, which set a new Ticketmaster record for ticket demand for a concert.
 Following the initial sellout of these concerts, seats were made available behind the stage, and prices on secondary ticket sites such as StubHub averaged $2,000 each.

 Due to the high demand for the Chicago concerts, concert promoter Peter Shapiro announced two more concerts in Santa Clara, California on June 27 and 28, 2015.
 To help prevent scalpers from obtaining tickets for resale to these concerts, tickets were only made available through an online lottery.
 Tickets to the Santa Clara shows were initially sold at very high prices on StubHub but ended up dropping as low as $19 by the week before the concerts.
 Prices for the Chicago concerts also fell in the weeks prior to the shows but were still averaging about $200.

 The first show in Chicago drew an attendance of 70,764 fans, setting an attendance record at Soldier Field.